 2. Make a plan.

 Before your celebration begins, think about what photos you want to take.
 You may even want to make a list.
 If you’re hosting a socially distanced parade, make sure to capture people as they walk or drive by.
-If you’re sending out cards or care packages to cancer survivors, take a few photos of the volunteers who are putting them together.
-You can also ask cancer survivors to send in photos of themselves opening their gifts.
-For virtual events, ask cancer survivors to take photos of their families celebrating at home.
+For virtual events, ask cancer survivors to send you photos of their families celebrating at home.

 3. Embrace the change.